moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 ![Send funds through Substrate API with Polkadot.js Apps](/images/builders/interact/substrate-api/wallets/Subwallet/Subwallet-11.png)

-You can also send a transaction through the Substrate API directly from the Subwallet extension, without using Polkadot.js Apps.
-To do so, press the **Send** icon, and take the following steps:
+You can also send a transaction through the Substrate API directly from the Subwallet extension without using Polkadot.js Apps.
+To do so, press the **Send** icon and take the following steps:

 1. Specify the asset to send
 2. Specify the destination chain (in this case, the same chain that you're sending from)